emrbaykal/morpheus-ansible/README.md

   - MySQL: 3306 (SQL), 33060 (mysqlsh), 33061 (group replication)
   - MinIO: 9000 (S3 API), 9001 (console)
 - Internet access or a local mirror for APT packages
-- NFS server accessible from Kubernetes nodes (for storage class)
+- NFS server accessible from Kubernetes nodes (for NFS StorageClass)
 - MetalLB IP range must be free and routable on the local network

 ---